-I was chatting with Ballroom Viking the other night and he was telling me about how excited and already exhausted he was about the upcoming dance season.
+I was chatting with another amateur dancer the other night and he was telling me about how excited and already exhausted he was about the upcoming dance season.
 Coachings were lined up, and competitions were on the calendar.
 He might end up too broke to eat, but it was okay.
 We all make sacrifices for the love of ballroom!

 I told him I have approximately zero hope left of competing again.

 Really?, he replied.

 Yes, really.
 And not really.

 For over a year now, I’ve been fighting to regain the momentum I had before my trip to Nationals was cancelled.
 For over a year, something keeps coming up that pushes my dance goals further back.
 Granted, a lot of the delays are a result of my own choices.
 I don’t regret those choices either.
 But over a year later, I still have no money saved for a competition.
 If I competed tomorrow, I’d probably rank pretty well.
 Teacher and I haven’t stopped working, and my dancing skills have progressed.
 The funds are what I’m lacking and what will prevent me from competing again.
 Over a year later, I am tired of fighting for what amounts to scraps.
 A ballroom lesson once or twice a week.
 A handful of hip hop group classes.
 When I said that I had basically zero hope left, I felt like I was standing on the edge of hopelessness with nothing to keep me from falling.
 I was losing my right to use the #dontgiveup hashtag.

 Then something funny happened.
 When I woke up the next day, I still felt the same.
 Tired and having real trouble finding a reason to #keepgoing.
 I had this image in my head of standing on the edge of a precipice.
 In front of me: the vast nothingness of hopelessness.
 But then, in my head, I turned around.
 If I was facing hopelessness on one side, what was behind me?
 It stands to reason it would be the opposite.
 Hope.